DominikStiller/ptinsight/app/README.md

 make init
 ```

-_Note: Steps 2-4 can be executed in a single command using `make all`_
+_Note: Steps 2-4 can be executed in a single command using `make all`, which is equivalent to `make apply setup deploy`_

-2. Set up infrastructure using Terraform
+2. Set up infrastructure using Terraform.
+Rerun this step when you change the AWS setup in the .tf files.
 ```
 make apply

+# Alternatively when you want to rebuild an existing infrastructure
+make reapply  # equivalent to "make destroy apply"
 ```

 3. Install platforms (Java, Python, Flink, Kafka...).
 Rerun this step when you change server configurations.
 ```
 make setup

+# Alternatively for individual components:
+make setup-zookeeper
+make setup-kafka
+make setup-processing
+make setup-ingest
+make setup-ui
 ```

-4. Deploy applications
+4. Deploy applications.
+Rerun this step when you change application code.
 ```
 make deploy

+# Alternatively for individual components:
+make deploy-kafka
+make deploy-processing
+make deploy-ingest
+make deploy-ui
 ```

 5. Open the UI in your browser
 ```
 make show-hosts  # get UI host
 Navigate to http://ui-host:8080/
 ```